IBM/private-data-collections-on-fabric/pattern-template.md

 # Description

-In the Medical Supply Chain, there are multiple entities such as the drug manufacturers, wholesellers, pharmacies and patients.
-These entities share data about the pill as it moves through the chain.
-However, there are cases where entities want to keep some data about the pill hidden from the other entities.
-Consider the instance where a manufacturer have negotiated different price rates with the wholesellers.
-They wouldn't want the different wholesellers to be able to see the various drug rates negotiated.
+On a healthcare platform, there are multiple entities such as the drug manufacturers, wholesalers, pharmacies and patients.
+These entities share data about the creation of the drug.
+However, there are cases where entities want to keep some data about the drug hidden from the other entities.
+Consider the instance where a manufacturer has negotiated different price rates with the wholesalers.
+They wouldn't want the different wholesalers to be able to see the various drug rates negotiated.
 Having all entities on the same channel of the blockchain would inherently make every transaction between any two entities, visible to every other entity.
 With the introduction of private data collections, certain data parts associated with a given transaction, can be kept private from other entities.

 In this pattern, we showcase 1 manufacturer, 2 wholesalers, 1 pharmacy and 1 patient connected on the same channel on a blockchain ledger.
-The manufacturer generates a new drug pill, and sells it at different prices to the two wholesellers.
-Only the manufacturer and the patient have visibility to the two negotiated prices for this example.
+The manufacturer generates a new drug, and sells it at different prices to the two wholesalers.
+Only the manufacturer and the patient have visibility to the price of the drug for this example.

 This code pattern is for developers who want to learn how to use the private data collections feature introduced into Hyperledger Fabric.
 When you have completed it, you will understand how to: